JNPyles/Neural-Networks-from-Scratch/README.md

 - Transposition: modifies a matrix so that its rows become columns and columns become rows.

 ### Neural Networks:
+- Activation function: a function applied to the output of a neuron that modifies the output, usually to make the output non-linear.
+- Dense layer: a fully-connected layer of neurons.
 - Forward pass: passing data through a model from beginning to end.

 ## Neurons and Layers